Terms of Business – February 2022

 - Photo card driving licence or identification card

-Please arrange to bring 2 of the above items with you the next time you call at our office.
+Please arrange to bring two of the above items with you at your first meeting.
 We will then photocopy whatever evidence is required and return the original document to you.

 Where Legal Advice and Assistance or Legal Aid is available to cover the work we are doing for you we will consider making an application on your behalf, although it may be that in certain circumstances we are only prepared to act on a private fee basis.
 If an application is to be made it will be necessary to assess your eligibility.
 We will explain the nature of the cover available to you and assist in completing all necessary forms.
 In the event that you receive Legal Advice and Assistance or Legal Aid and you recover any money from the matter in which we represent you, this may require to be paid to the Scottish Legal Aid Board to cover their costs to us in relation to the matter.
 Any balance will be reimbursed to you by the Scottish Legal Aid Board.